 How to Renew Your Car Registration

-For a license plate renewal, you may also be able to perform a car reg check.
-This allows you to see when your registration is expiring and if you should renew it now or wait longer.
+For a license plate renewal, you may also be able to do a car reg check.
+This lets you see when your registration is expiring and if you should renew it now or wait longer.
 Not all states offer the car registration check feature.
-However, you can often find out this information by simply contacting the state’s motor vehicles department and providing your vehicle information.
+However, you can find out this information by contacting your state’s motor vehicles department and giving your vehicle information.

 Note: You may not be eligible for a renewal if you fail to pay court-ordered child support payments or have a suspended registration or license.